Configure with Java Annotations

 Development Process

-1. Enable component canning in Spring config file
+- Enable component canning in Spring config file - Spring will scan the package recursively. - 1 - <context:component-scan base-package="com.luv2code.annotations"/>

 2